History of the Catholic Church in France: Edict of Nantes and the defeat of Protestantism

-The accession of the Bourbon royal family was a defeat for Protestantism, but at the same time half a victory for Gallicanism.
-Ever since the year 1598 the dealings of the Bourbons with Protestantism were regulated by the Edict of Nantes.
+The accession of the Bourbon royal family was a defeat for Protestantism, but at the same time a half-victory for Gallicanism.
+Ever since the year 1598, the dealings of the Bourbons with Protestantism were regulated by the Edict of Nantes.
 This instrument not only accorded the Protestants the liberty of practicing their religion in their own homes, in the towns and villages where it had been established before 1597, and in two localities in each bailliage, but also opened to them all employments and created mixed tribunals in which judges were chosen equally from among Catholics and Calvinists; it furthermore made them a political power by recognizing them for eight years as master of about one hundred towns which were known as "places of surety" (places de sûreté).

-Under favour of the political causes of the Edict Protestants rapidly became an imperium in imperio, and in 1627, at La Rochelle, they formed an alliance with England to defend, against the government of Louis XIII (1610–43), the privileges of which Cardinal Richelieu, the king's minister, wished to deprive them.
+In favour of the political causes of the Edict, Protestants rapidly became an imperium in imperio, and in 1627, at La Rochelle, they formed an alliance with England to defend, against the government of Louis XIII (1610–43), the privileges of which Cardinal Richelieu, the king's minister, wished to deprive them.
 The taking of La Rochelle by the king's troops (November 1628), after a siege of fourteen months, and the submission of the Protestant rebels in the Cévenes, resulted in a royal decision which Richelieu called the Grâce d'Alais: the Protestants lost all their political privileges and all their "places of surety" but on the other hand freedom of worship and absolute equality with Catholics were guaranteed them.
-Both Cardinal Richelieu, and his successor, Cardinal Mazarin, scrupulously observed this guarantee."
+Both Cardinal Richelieu and his successor, Cardinal Mazarin, scrupulously observed this guarantee."

 Louis XIV and the rule of Gallicanism

 Louis XIV encouraged Catholic missions through the creation of the Paris Foreign Missions Society.

-Louis was a pious and devout king who saw himself as the head and protector of the Gallican Church, Louis made his devotions daily regardless of where he was, following the liturgical calendar regularly.
+Louis was a pious and devout king who saw himself as the head and protector of the Gallican Church.
+He made his devotions daily regardless of where he was, following the liturgical calendar regularly.
 Towards the middle and the end of his reign, the centre for the King's religious observances was usually the Chapelle Royale at Versailles.
 Ostentation was a distinguishing feature of daily Mass, annual celebrations, such as those of Holy Week, and special ceremonies.
 Louis established the Paris Foreign Missions Society, but his informal alliance with the Ottoman Empire was criticised by the British for undermining Christendom.